openspacelabs/sdet-cypress-coding-challenge/README.md

-## OpenSpace SDET Takehome Coding Challenge

-This challenge is a part of the hiring process at OpenSpace for the Software Development Engineer in Test position.
+This challenge is a part of the hiring process For QA.

 ![cypress](https://i.imgur.com/1oavJOB.png)